Personal Finance

 by Jeffrey Ryall CFA, CFP® - Associate Portfolio Manager at Cardinal Capital Management, Inc.

-See Part 1 on transforming and managing your human capital here.
+See Part 1 on harnessing the value of your human capital here.

 Managing your human capital like a business